WasmEdge/docs/docs/contribute/overview.md

 # Contribute and Extend WasmEdge

 Contribution is always welcome!
 The WebAssembly ecosystem is still in its early days.
 Hosted by CNCF, WasmEdge aims to become an open source “reference implementation” of WebAssembly and its edge-related extensions.
 WasmEdge is developed in the open, and is constantly being improved by our users, contributors, and maintainers.
-It is because of you that we can bring great software to the community.We are looking forward to working together with you!
+It is because of you that we can bring great software to the community.
+We are looking forward to working together with you!

 To help new contributors understand WasmEdge development workflow, this guide will include